fennel-ai/client/docs/pages/api-reference/sink_connectors/kafka.md

 status: published
 ---
 ### Kafka
-Data connector to any data store that speaks the Kafka protocol (e.g. Native Kafka, MSK, Redpanda etc.)
+Data sink to any data store that speaks the Kafka protocol (e.g. Native Kafka, MSK, Redpanda etc.)

 #### Cluster Parameters
 <Expandable title="name" type="str">
-A name to identify the source.
-This name should be unique across ALL sources.
+A name to identify the sink.
+This name should be unique across ALL connectors.
 </Expandable>

 <Expandable title="bootstrap_servers" type="str">